biscuit-auth/biscuit-go/parser/GRAMMAR.md

 - string is any utf8 character sequence, between double quotes, e.g. `"/path/to/file.txt"`
 - date is RFC3339 encoded, e.g. `2006-01-02T15:04:05Z07:00`
 - bytes is an hexadecimal encoded string, prefixed with a `hex:` sequence
-- list is a sequence of any of the above types, except variable, between brackets, e.g. `[#read, #write, #update, "file1", "file2"]`
+- set is a sequence of any of the above types, except variable, between brackets, e.g. `[#read, #write, #update, "file1", "file2"]`

 ## Predicate